OutSystems/docs-howtos/src/infrastructure/redis-in-memory-sessions/cluster-add-nodes.md

         ubuntu@[SERVER_4]:~$ redis-cli --cluster reshard 127.0.0.1:7000 -a [ACCESSKEY]

-1. Follow the prompts, you will need to:
+1. Follow the prompts, you will need to configure:
-   * How many slots to move — you'll need to manually determine the best distribution for your case.
+   * How many slots to move (manually defined);
-   * The receiving node ID — needs to be a Master node.
+   * The receiving Master node ID;
-   * The source node ids — you can specific nodes or all.
+   * The source node IDs (a specific node or all nodes).

 ## Step 4.
 Add the Replica processes to the Redis Cluster